Rlag1998/Embedding_Generalization/README.md

 ======================================================

-This code demonstrates the generalization performance of quantum metric learning ('quantum embedding') classifiers.
+This code demonstrates the generalization performance of 'quantum metric learning' classifiers.

 The resulting models are used to classify breast cancer data and ant/bee image data.